 What is an Endowment?

 An endowment compromises hundreds of restricted and unrestricted individual gifts to universities or foundations.
 Gifts to universities funnel to the endowment which in turn get invested.
 The earnings from the endowment can fund and support programs such as financial aid, scholarships, professorships, academic programs and research at a given college or foundation.
 The endowment is managed as a perpetuity with the intent of balancing the needs of future students with those of the current generation.

-At Notre Dame, Scott Malpass has built a very effective team to manage the endowment of almost $10.5 billion, but not all universities have an endowment management team on campus.
-Many universities have small or mid-sized endowments, creating the need for the outsourced investment office like Investure.
+Landry further discussed the endowment at Notre Dame, and how Scott Malpass has built a very effective team to manage the University’s endowment of almost $10.5 billion.
+While some universities such as Notre Dame and Harvard have their own endowments, not all universities have the resources or size to have an endowment management team of their own on campus.
+Many universities have small or mid-sized endowments, thereby, creating the need for an outsourced investment office like Investure.

-He closed the evening by sharing job opportunities at Investure with the student audience, including a summer internship or a full-time three-year analyst program.
+Landry closed the evening by sharing advice with the students.
+He encouraged the audience to look at the intrinsic value of a company and how this specific value can grow overtime.
+Landry also shared job opportunities at Investure with the student audience, including a summer internship or a full-time three-year analyst program.
 The application process for these opportunities can be found on GoIrish! with interviews being scheduled in October.